 - 1 cup grated Parmesan cheese divided

 - Cook the cavatappi pasta in boiling salted water per the instructions on the box, until al dente.
+Drain well.

 - Pour 1/2 of the pasta into the prepared baking dish.
 Sprinkle with 1/3 of the grated cheese mixture.
 Repeat ending with the final 1/3 shredded cheese.

 - To make buttered crumbs: Remove crusts from two slices of bread.
 Pulse bread in a food processor until it becomes fine crumbs.
 Mix with 1/2 cup of grated Parmesan cheese and three tablespoons melted butter.